Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 you might even only rarely need comments, and if so only to explain the "why" and not the "what" or "how".

-## Consider the cost when deciding about optimizations
+### Consider the cost when deciding about optimizations

 We know "premature optimization is the root of all evil".
 But what if you have profiled your code and found a performance bottleneck?
 If it's a library and you don't know how it will be used, go crazy with fancy optimizations.
-But if the scope is known, consider the cost (initial development and maintenance) of implementing optimization.
+But if the scope is known, consider the cost (initial development and maintenance) of implementing an optimization.
 Sometimes CPUs and RAM modules are cheaper than man-hours.

-## Leave your comfort zone, regularly

-In order to grow, don't be afraid of something new that is guaranteed to make you feel uncomfortable because you will be a total newbie again.
-If you have worked with PHP and Symfony for years, spend some time to learn a bit of Kotlin, C or Haskell.
-Even if you not (yet?) use these things professionally, they will still make you better at your day-to-day tasks by expanding your perspective and bringing joy.

-So, don't be a "[programming-language-X] developer".
-Be a software engineer who just happens to currently use language X most.

-And if you don't know something, don't be scared to openly admit it.
+### Prototyping vs. production code

+When quickly hacking together a prototype it might make sense to write your code "bottom-up", i.e., start with some tricky implementation details to prove the feasibility of a solution's core.

+Also make it clear, that this is just a prototype, and later write new, clean and maintainable code for production.
+You might want to try to use the top-down approach here, so think from the outside in to obtain tidy interfaces and good abstraction layers.

-## Don't blindly follow some methodology
+### Don't blindly follow some methodology

 Some very project was developed using test-driven development?
 Great!
 Give it a try, but if it's not a good fit for your project, team or domain, work differently.